BinaryMoon/wp-toolbelt/readme.txt

 == Changelog ==

 = 2.2 - 1st October 2019 =
+* Add new simple comment spam module.
+It's experimental so tread with care.
 * Add md to list of fast404 file types.
 * Tweak Menu titles to make things more logical.
 * Improve breadcrumb html.